giry-dev/mangrove-docs/website/docs/keeper-bots/README.md

 ---
-description: Keeper bots are an essential part of the Mangrove ecosystem that ensure a smooth experience for all
 sidebar_position: 1
 ---

 # Keeper bots

+Keeper bots are an essential part of the Mangrove ecosystem that ensure a smooth experience for all.

 There are two types of keeper bots in the Mangrove ecosystem: